-The digital transformation of governments continues further as the public sector shifts from an efficiencyoriented e-government approach-using digital technologies to improve services but without fundamental changes to government operations towards a more open, collaborative, and digital government interactions with citizens.
+The digital transformation of governments continues further as the public sector shifts from an efficiencyoriented e-government approach-using digital technologies to improve services but without fundamental changes to government operations towards a more open, collaborative, and innovative digital government that is rethinking and redesigning its interactions with citizens.

-Digital technologies are being embedded throughout, from front-end public service delivery back-end government operations.
+Digital technologies are being embedded throughout, from front-end public service delivery to back-end government operations.
 Countries are at various points in this journey, and the quality of government leadership, institutions, and laws and policies, are crucial in making this transition successfully.